-- (i) In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company. - (ii) Short-term compensation includes cash based salaries, bonuses and allowances, employment benefits and directors' fees. - (iii) Share based compensation includes stock option and RSU expense recognized during the period.
+- (i) In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company. - Short-term compensation includes cash based salaries, bonuses and allowances, employment benefits and directors' fees. - (iii) Share based compensation includes stock option and RSU expense recognized during the period.

-As at December 31, 2021, \$Nil (2020 - \$72,000) of short-term compensation remained payable to key management personnel.
+As at December 31, 2022, \$16,667 (2021 - \$9,167) of short-term compensation remained payable to key management personnel.
+These amounts are unsecured, non-interest bearing and due on demand.
+See also Note 20.

-21. COMMITMENTS AND CONTINGENCIES
+20. COMMITMENTS AND CONTINGENCIES